Excerpt from “11 Tips Your Manager May Not Share“.

 Whether you are a non-exempt employee, salaried staff member, virtual worker or small business owner, be aware that others are watching.

-- Michelle Obama – Reach Back
+- Michelle Obama – Truth, Honesty, and Integrity

 The tool documents and notes what time you are online – and – how long your “online status” indicates you were unavailable or offline.